ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/config_training/Reflectometry-Config-Training-‐-Exercise-6.md

 # Exercise 6 - Optional Features

-In this short section, I just want to briefly highlight some other optional functionality Beamline Parameters can provide:

 ## `autosave`
-Parameters have an optional `autosave` flag which determines how Setpoints for those parameters get initialised on start-up.
-At this point in time **we probably just want to autosave every parameter by default** - read below for rationale
-- If `True`, they are read from a file in `/Instrument/var/refl/`.
-Setpoints get autosaved whenever a parameter is moved i.e. a new SP is applied as SP:RBV.
-- If `False`, parameters are initialised to their current RBV.
-This option was implemented as a way for the reflectometry server to account for positions being changed outside of IBEX when swapping between SECI and IBEX for testing.
-This option is informally deprecated as not autosaving positions can lead to some ambiguity when initialising setpoints, and the workflow it supported is outdated as reflectometers are not going back to SECI anymore.
+Should you see this it is related to the ability to swap between multiple control software types, and as only IBEX and this server is now in use is informally deprecated, and as such will not be covered in detail, merely mentioned that with autosave, if you change a value when the reflectometry server is not running it should come back with the last SP before IOC restart.
+Without, it should come back with the current RBV applied as SP

 ## `characteristic_value`
 Sometimes, scientists want to be able to see a beamline parameter and the low level axis it derives its value from side by side for diagnostics purposes.
 You can do this by "tagging" a beamline parameter with the relevant axis e.g. `AxisParameter(..., characteristic_value="MOT:MTR0101")`.
 This will just make the value for the given PV display next to the parameter, there is nothing too clever happening under the hood.

-## `custom_function`
-Run a custom function whenever a given parameter is being "moved".
-This is potentially quite powerful as this can be arbitrary code, however this should be used sparingly and cautiously, as it is not subject to reviews, automated tests etc. We have used this in the past e.g. to load appropriate wiring tables when moving Point / Linear detectors in or out of the beam.

 ## `DirectParameter`
 A type of beamline parameter that forgoes the `Component` and `IocDriver` layers, and directly mirrors the value from a given `PvWrapper` instead.
 We use this in instances where we want a parameter on the front panel but what the parameter controls is completely independent of the beam path.
 Slit Gap and Centre parameters are instances of `DirectParameter` for example.

+## `custom_function`
+Run a custom function whenever a given parameter is being "moved".
+This is potentially quite powerful as this can be arbitrary code, however this should be used sparingly and cautiously, as it is not subject to reviews, automated tests etc. We have used this in the past e.g. to load appropriate wiring tables when moving Point / Linear detectors in or out of the beam.

-## Exercise 6
+## Exercise 6a - `characteristic_value` and `DirectParameter`
+### 1. Add a `characteristic_value`
+Go to the `AxisParameter` creation for the sample offset, and add in the `chatacteristic_value` parameter after the description, and assign it to `MOT:MTR0307` in our fictitous beamline.

+### 2. Add a `DirectParameter`
+Create this somewhere in the config file, call it `MONITORPOS`, give it a `pv_wrapper` value of a `MotorPVWrapper` pointing at `MOT:MTR0208` which in our beamline is the axis controlling the position of the monitor.

+## Testing 6a - `characteristic_value` and `DirectParameter`
+1. Go to the table of motors and make sure all are at a 0 position.
+2. Restart the IOC to pick up the updated config.py.
+3. On the `Collimation Plane Parameters` tab, the `SAMPOFFSET` parameter should now have a label alongside it, reading `0.0`.
-- Try adding the sample height axis as a `characteristic value` of the `sa_offset` parameter.
-This should add a readback label of the motor value next to the beamline parameter in the `Collimation Plane` tab.
-When using the super mirror with a non-zero angle, you should be able to see a difference between the parameter and motor values equal to the displacement of the reflected beam.
+4. Set the `SMANGLE` to `22.5`.
+Whilst the `RDB` for `SAMPOFFSET` should update to `-20.0` the label should remain at `0.0`, that difference is equal to the displacement of the reflected beam.
-- Add a `DirectParameter` called `monitor_pos` which drives the appropriate motor axis (should be 0408).
-It does not matter where in the config file this parameter appears.
-Confirm that setting the parameter moves the associated motor axis.
-- Try setting `autosave` for `monitor_pos` to `False`.
-To see the difference, try killing the IOC, moving the motor axis via the low motor table, and restarting it.
-With autosave, it should come back with the last SP before IOC restart.
-Without, it should come back with the current RBV applied as SP
+5. Go now to the `Slit Parameters` page and you should see the direct parameter created above listed in there, in the appropriate place in the list in relation to the slit sets.
+If you set this parameter, then the appropriate axis on the table of motors should move with it with no differences seen.

+## Exercise 6b - `custom_function`
+This information was not in the original version of the instructions and will need to be checked and added as there are currently no descriptions for it, so is to follow at present.